You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 But I'm just talking about me, since we're talking about individuals being palpably frustrated.

-Snurdily saying, I've got what I wanted, a lot of it, because the landscape of the entire country has changed.
+But, well, snurdily saying, I've got what I wanted, a lot of it, because the landscape of the entire country has changed.

 Which is what I say.

-would I be frustrated?
+Why would I be frustrated?

 Look at what has changed.

-We get we don't be lose sight of it.
+We don't lose sight of it.

-Understandably so these things take time you know these these are these are battles and fights that go on for one's lifetime.
+You know, these are battles and fights that go on for one's lifetime.

-And when you commit to it, I think you have to understand that palpable frustration Might result from newly arrived citizens who really want to get involved, who don't see the changes that they're voting for happening fast enough, or don't see the changes cemented long enough.
+Palpable frustration might result from newly arrived citizens who really want to get involved, who don't see the changes that they're voting for happening fast enough, or don't see the changes cemented long enough.

 Welcome to the way things work.